Skip to content

 Synthetic Testing Anomaly Detection

-Used to monitor Synthetic Testing data within the workspace.
-You can set threshold ranges for the specified data volume generated by testing tasks within a certain period.
+Used to monitor Synthetic Tests data within the workspace.
+You can set threshold ranges for the specified data volume generated by testing tasks over a period of time.
 Once the data volume reaches these thresholds, the system will trigger alerts.
-Additionally, you can customize alert levels so that when the specified data volume reaches different threshold ranges, corresponding levels of alert events will be triggered.
+Furthermore, you can customize alert levels, enabling the triggering of corresponding level alert events when the specified data volume reaches different threshold ranges.

 Use Cases

-Supports monitoring data volume generated by HTTP, TCP, ICMP, WEBSOCKET, and multistep tests.
-For example, monitoring the unavailability of deployed URLs in production environments.
+Supports monitoring data volume generated from HTTP, TCP, ICMP, WEBSOCKET, and Multistep Tests.
+For example, monitoring the unavailability of a URL deployed in a production environment.

 Configuration